julien-duponchelle/scrapy-graphite/README.md

 Configure graphite:
 -------------------

-In graphite you need to add in your storage-aggregation.conf:
+In graphite you need to add in your *storage-aggregation.conf*:

 ```ini
 [scrapy_min]